 Adjusting the HSL sliders is an easy way to lighten or darken parts of a photo.
 And you’re doing this without over-using the dodge and burn tools.

-Changing Colours to Change the Mood
+Adjust Colour Sliders to Change the Mood

 Moving the HSL colour sliders can change the mood of a photo.
 Do you want to tell a story about the strength, clarity, and bold qualities of a flower in black and white?
 Try adjusting the sliders to show contrast and definition.